deltics/deltics.io.filesearch/README.md

 The default behaviour of FileSearch is non-recursive.
 That is, it will return only files and folders in the specified folder(s) and not in any sub-folders.

-To include sub-folders in the search include `Subfolders` before `Execute`ing.
+To include sub-folders in the search include `SubFolders` before `Execute`ing.
 Sub-folder searchs are conducted in **ALL** folders in turn.
-That is, if two folders are added to be searched, the first folder and it's subfolders are searched, before the second folder and its subfolders are searched.
+That is, if two folders are added to be searched, the first folder and subfolders are searched, before the second folder and subfolders are searched.

-To include parent folders in the search, include `ParentFolders` before `Execute`ing.
-Regardless of whether children are being recursed, parent folder searches do not include any sub-folders of those parent folders.
+You may also include _parent_ folders in the search, by calling `ParentFolders`.
+Parent folder searches do not include any sub-folders of those parent folders, irrespective of the `SubFolders` configuration.

 Parent folders are searched only after all folders and sub-folders have been searched.